GSA/challenges-and-prizes/_challenges/1062-resilient-inclusive-and-sustainable-environments.md

 ### Rules
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>The RISE Challenge rules are available in the Request for Applications:&nbsp; <a href="https://drive.google.com/file/d/16kKS2hqO_vooZSrucwDuobt_TBF4jABC/view">https://drive.google.com/file/d/16kKS2hqO_vooZSrucwDuobt_TBF4jABC/view</a>.</p>
+<p>The RISE Challenge rules are available in the Request for Applications: <a href="https://drive.google.com/file/d/16kKS2hqO_vooZSrucwDuobt_TBF4jABC/view">https://drive.google.com/file/d/16kKS2hqO_vooZSrucwDuobt_TBF4jABC/view</a>.</p>

 <!-- Judging start -->
 ### Judging Criteria
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

 <p><strong>Judging Panel</strong></p>
-<p>Expert judges from among USAID&rsquo;s Missions and Bureaus and affiliated partners will review the remaining applications and assess them against the judging criteria.</p>
+<p>Expert judges from among USAID's Missions and Bureaus and affiliated partners will review the remaining applications and assess them against the judging criteria.</p>
 <p><strong>Judging Criteria</strong></p>
 <p>There are five judging criteria, ranked in order of priority.
 The judging panel will assess each eligible application across these weighted technical criteria, and recommend the up to the top 20% of submissions to be invited for finalist interviews.
 Note the budget will be reviewed for cost reasonableness, but will not be weighed in the evaluation criteria.</p>
 <p><em>Intervention rationale (30%)</em>: Applicants will be judged on their articulation of the challenge, hypothesis for change and rationale for how their intervention will prevent or respond to GBV in environmental programming.</p>